 You may apply for visiting student status if:

-Contact the Birks Student Service Centre to apply for visiting student status.
 Please note: being granted visiting student status in no way guarantees you a place in a Concordia course.

 If you are a student from another Quebec university who wishes to take courses at Concordia, you must complete a web-based Inter-University Exchange Authorization form on the CREPUQ website.
 Once you complete the CREPUQ form, your application will be handled online.

 This guide will lead you through the online application process.

 Go to this page and follow the steps to arrive at the start of the application.

 Choose Undergraduate Visiting Student from another Canadian university.

 Provide your name, date of birth, first language, email address and other details.
 Please ensure that all information is accurate and matches all your official supporting documents.
 If you had to modify the spelling of your name when you created your Netname account, please correct your name here.

 For the questions about languages, if you are bilingual or multilingual, please choose the options that seem most appropriate to you.
 Your answers will not affect your application for admission in any way.